-The mineral reserves for the Volta Grande Project are based on the conversion of measured and indicated mineral resources within the current Feasibility Study mine plan.
+The mineral reserves for the Volta Grande Gold Project are based on the conversion of measured and indicated mineral resources within the current Feasibility Study mine plan.
 A portion of the measured mineral resources are converted directly to proven mineral reserves and a portion of the indicated mineral resources to probable reserves.
-The total fully diluted mineral reserves for the Volta Grande Project are shown below.